plum-umd/bibifi-code/docs/API.md

 Contest Problem API
 ===================

+*TODO: This is slightly out of date.
+A few new fields have been added.*

 You can integrate your own problem specifications into the BIBIFI infrastructure by using this Contest Problem API.
 Contest problems require a Docker Swarm or AWS EC2 virtual machine image and a grading script that can run oracle submissions, build-it submissions, and break-it submissions.
 The grading script must accept JSON input and output as described in this document.